 How much does this cost?: ¿Cuánto cuesta?: Quant costa això?.

-Catalan vs Spanish: Which one should you learn?
+Catalan vs Spanish: Which One Should You Learn?

-What’s more, although both Catalan and Spanish are different languages, the ability to speak one will help you to learn and understand the other.
+Although both Catalan and Spanish are different languages, the ability to speak one will help you to learn and understand the other.

-If you are planning to visit Latin America or any part of Spain then Castilian Spanish will, undoubtedly, be of greater use to you; about 470 million people speak Spanish as a native language, which makes it the second most spoken language in the world.
+If you are planning to visit Latin America or any part of Spain then Castilian Spanish will, undoubtedly, be of greater use to you.
+About 470 million people speak Spanish as a native language, which makes it the second most spoken language in the world.

-However, if you’re planning to visit Catalonia, particularly more rural areas, then possessing the ability to speak Catalan could prove to be a great advantage.
+However, if you're planning to visit Catalonia, particularly more rural areas, then possessing the ability to speak Catalan could prove to be a great advantage.
+While both Catalan and Castilian Spanish are the official languages of the region, native Catalonians will appreciate the gesture and are proud of their first language.

 For many professions, you will also need to be able to speak Catalan if you plan to live and work in Catalonia.
+Moreover, knowing Catalan will open doors to understanding Catalan art, literature, and politics.

 Finally, remember that when you’re learning any language, you need to be able to dedicate a good amount of time to studying.
 Often, this comes to us in the most unexpected ways, such as the commute to work with language apps or online with a tutor.